autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 splitter = MultiWindowSplitter(num_windows=5)
 predictor = TimeSeriesPredictor(..., validation_splitter=splitter)
 ```
+Multi-window backtesting typically results in more accurate estimation of the forecast quality on unseen data.
+However, this validation strategy decreases the amount of training data used to fit models, so we should stick to single-window backtesting if the training time series are short.

 Alternatively, a user can provide their own validation set to the `fit` method and forego using the splitter completely.
 In this case it's important to remember that the validation score is computed on the last `prediction_length` time steps of each time series.
 ```